Ingthor06/S-T-E-M-Robotics/README.md

 > [!NOTE]
 > This project is developed and designed by students in Tækniskólinn Iceland.
 I am working with both hardware and software in this project, combining physical components with programming to achieve the desired functionality.
 This project is for educational purposes only.

+## Project 1
+In [Project 1](Project_1/project_1.md), we focus on programming the robot to perform a sequence of movements, starting with simple tasks and gradually increasing complexity.
+The robot will move forward and backward in set increments, using loops and logic to automate the process.
+We will document the process with flowcharts, write clean and efficient code, and demonstrate the robot's functionality through videos.